 During your stay on the Ol Pejeta Conservancy, you can visit the Sweetwaters Chimpanzee Sanctuary - the only place in Kenya where this highly endangered and remarkably intelligent species can be seen!

-Visitors to the Ol Pejeta Conservancy have free access to the Sanctuary, which is open daily at 9:00am to 10:30am and 3pm to 4:30pm.
+Visitors to the Ol Pejeta Conservancy have free access to the Sanctuary, which is open daily from 10:00 to 16:30.

 The Sweetwaters Chimpanzee Sanctuary opened in 1993 in a negotiated agreement between the Ol Pejeta Conservancy, the Kenya Wildlife Service (KWS) and the Jane Goodall Institute.
 The facility was initially established to receive and provide lifelong refuge to orphaned and abused chimpanzees (Pan troglodytes) from West and Central Africa.
 An initial group of three chimpanzee orphans were brought to the sanctuary from a facility in Bujumbura, Burundi in 1993.
 This group of chimpanzees needed to be evacuated due to the outbreak of civil war in Burundi.
 This was followed in 1995 by another group of 9 adult chimpanzees, followed by another 10 in 1996.